JoC00/Mail/Convert-Columns-to-Rows.md

 Most responsive email layouts feature single fluid columns, whose contents adjust to the width of the device.
 This experience may be underwhelming for desktop users who have more real estate for content.

-So how do we create a more complex and interested layout, for example 2 or 3 columns that transform into rows for smaller screens?
+To illustrate how to create a more complex and interesting layout, for example columns that transform into rows for smaller screens, we'll walk through the code in [`3columns-to-rows.html`](blob/master/templates/3columns-to-rows.html), which works across all major email clients, *including* Outlook.

-And more importantly can we make this work across all major email clients, including Outlook?
-Yes, we can.

 ## Columns Container Table